The 2020 Slate of Candidates

 Contact AACE Executive Director/CEO Charity Quick at firstname.lastname@example.org for information on how to submit any petition to add a candidate or candidates prior to the Dec.
 15 submission deadline.

 The Nominating Committee’s Slate of Candidates for the AACE International Board of Directors includes James E. Krebs, PE CCP FAACE, running unopposed for President-Elect.
-There are two candidates for Vice President Finance.
-They are Patrick M. Kelly, PE PSP, running for re-election and challenger, Felix Soto, EVP PSP.
+There are three candidates for Vice President Finance.
+They are Patrick M. Kelly, PE PSP, running for re-election and challengers, Felix Soto, EVP PSP, and Danilo Arba.

 For the AACE Membership Board, the ballot will include candidates for Director-Region for Regions 1, 2, 4, 7, and 9.